FACT-Finder-Web-Components/documentation/markdown/3.x/en/faq.md

 ---
 #### Question:
-SEO Crawlers are indexing https://shop.com/{{data.binding}} urls which results in a 404.
+SEO Crawlers are indexing https://shop.com/{{data.binding}} URLs which results in a 404.
 #### Answer:
-Please use our data-* attributes for images and redirect.
+Please use our `data-*` attributes for images and redirecting.

 **For anchors use:**
 ```html